ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 title="Why is the scam token called wARB?" contentPreview=''>

 There is a convention in Ethereum that when an asset is not ERC-20 compliant we create a "wrapped" version of it with the name starting with "w".
-So, for example, we have <a href="https://wbtc.network/">wBTC for bitcoin</a> and <a href="https://cointelegraph.com/news/what-is-wrapped-ethereum-weth-and-how-does-it-work">wETH for ether</a>.
+So, for example, we have wBTC for bitcoin and <a href="https://cointelegraph.com/news/what-is-wrapped-ethereum-weth-and-how-does-it-work">wETH for ether</a>.

 It does not make sense to create a wrapped version of an ERC-20 token that is already on Ethereum, but scammers rely on the appearance of legitimacy rather than the underlying reality.